 From Wikipedia: The first word Aum/Om is a sacred syllable found in Indian religions.
 The word Mani means “jewel” or “bead”, Padme is the “lotus flower” (the Buddhist sacred flower), and Hum represents the spirit of enlightenment.

-From Dharma Haven: The mantra originated in India; as it moved from India into Tibet, the pronunciation changed because some of the sounds in the Indian Sanskrit laguage were hard for Tibetans to pronounce.
-The vowel in the syllable HU (pronounced as in the English word “book”.
-The final consonant in that syllable is often pronounced “ng” as in “song” – Om Mani Padme Hung.
-There is one further complication: the syllable PAD is pronounced Peh by many Tibetans: Om Mani Peme Hung.
+Info on the mantra’s pronunciation from Dharma Haven: The mantra originated in India; as it moved from India into Tibet, the pronunciation changed because some of the sounds in the Indian Sanskrit language were hard for Tibetans to pronounce.

 From Wahiduddin’s Web: The Arabic phrase lā ilāha illā allāh is one of major pillars of the Muslim faith.
 This sacred phrase is a part of the basic Muslim statement of faith, it is a part of the call to prayer that echoes across the country-side five times a day throughout the Muslim world, it is chanted as a central part of virtually every Sufi gathering, and it appears in two verses of the glorious Qur’ān.
 The four individual words in the phrase lā ilāha illā allāh, have the following meanings:

 ilāha = a god, deity, object of worship

 illā = but, except (illā is a contraction of in-lā, literally if not)